 You already use React to build your web apps.
 Now, using React Native, you’ll be able to develop React applications that run on both iOS and Android devices.Mobile Flashcards

-Learning React can significantly improve your skills and career prospects as a front-end developer, and it's one of the best career moves you can make right now.
-React developer job openings are up 160% year-over-year, and React developers are the highest paid developer category.
-Udacity has partnered with Tyler McGinnis to bring you the perfect learning experience—world-class React instruction with a leading expert in the field, and the thorough code reviews, career support, and active community of mentors that you can expect from Udacity.
+Learning React through this Nanodegree program can significantly improve your skills and career prospects as a front-end developer, and Udacity believes it's one of the best career moves you can make right now.
+Udacity has partnered with React expert Tyler McGinnis to bring you this world-class learning experience—quality React instruction with a leading expert in the field, detailed code reviews, and support throughout the Nanodegree program.